 An additional session in this series is offered especially for members of small congregations:

-- Special Session for Small Congregations- This session offers best principles for volunteer-driven philanthropy and frames the learning from the first four sessions for the particular needs of congregations with 150 or fewer member units.
-Listen to the recording of this session in The Tent.
+Special Session for Small Congregations: This session offers best principles for volunteer-driven philanthropy and frames the learning from the first four sessions for the particular needs of congregations with 150 or fewer member units.
+Listen to the recording in The Tent.